The top foods to try in Lisbon

-Torresmos come in many different forms, there is even a kind of sliced ham version, that looks like those soap bars made from soap offcuts.
-The one to look out for is torresmos from the Alentejo, usually found in tascas, the Portuguese equivalent of a “greasy spoon” café.
+Torresmos come in many different forms – there's even a kind of sliced ham version, which looks like those bars of soap made from soap offcuts.
+The one to look out for is torresmos from the Alentejo, usually found in tascas.
 Just like pork scratchings, they are made from fried pork skin and fat, but in this version much of the lard is sealed into the torresmos.
 Worth nibbling on for the intense pork flavour.

-Sericaia com ameixa de Elvas (a soft eggy cake and a crystallized plum)
+16. Sericaia com ameixa de Elvas (a soft eggy cake and a crystallised plum)